teemu6/digit_recognition_app/WEEKLY_SCRUM.md

 ### Next week
 - Only little over week left, so its time to create some documents for the assignment returnables, make readmes for each microservices and push this repository to GitHub.

+## Week 8

+### This week
+- Created README files for all the microservices and the whole project, which include architecture diagram, technical specifications, requirements, usage instructions and some demos.
+- Uploaded the project repository to GitHub